dret/HTML5-overview/README.md

-HTML5-overview
+HTML5 Overview
 ==============

-An overview of all HTML5 standardization activities
+An overview of all HTML5 standardization activities.